levinericzimmermann/samplyser/README.md

 # samplyser

-Automatic creation of metadata from short mono sound files.
+Automatic creation of metadata for short mono sound files.
 These metadata could be saved in the json - format.

 The standard form of such generated json may be: